kedube/esphome_remote/README.md

 # ESPHome Remote Configuration

-This repository contains ESPHome YAML configuration files for remote devices and sensors, specifically designed for light control using ESP32 boards with OLED displays.
+This repository contains ESPHome YAML configuration files for remote devices and sensors, specifically designed for Home Assistant entity control using ESP32 boards with OLED displays.
+It supports the control of:
+- Lights
+- Climate (Thermostats)
+- Music Players
+- Triggering Automations, Scripts, or Scenes
+- Weather Reports
+- Info (Date/Version/Battery Details)

 ## Overview

 ESPHome is a system to control your ESP8266/ESP32 by simple yet powerful configuration files and control them remotely through Home Assistant.
-This repository serves as a centralized location for managing ESPHome device configurations for remote control of light devices.
+This repository serves as a centralized location for managing ESPHome device configurations for remote control of Home Assistant devices.

 ## Repository Structure

 ```
 esphome_remote/
 ├── README.md                                    # This file
+├── imagees/*                                    # Pictures of the remote UI
 └── devices/
     └── oled_remote/
-        ├── oled_remote.yaml                     # Main multi-mode OLED remote for Home Assistant
+        ├── oled_remote.yaml                     # Main multi-mode OLED remote functionality for Home Assistant
+        ├── pcb_proto.yaml                       # Configuration for older PCBs without battery monitoring
-        ├── oled_remote_battery.yaml             # Configuration for PCB v3.1 and newer with fixed voltage divider
+        ├── pcb_rev32.yaml                       # Configuration for PCB v3.1 and newer with fixed voltage divider
+        ├── secrets-example.yaml                 # Example secrets file to copy and edit with your specific settings
-        └── ha_entities.h                        # C++ header for Home Assistant entity helpers
+        └── ha_entities.h                        # C++ header for Home Assistant entity helpers and where you define your entities
 ```

 ## Quick Start Guide